tcooperFL/convert-clj/README.md

 ## Running the solution

+By default, this solution checks for balanced parens.
-Run the executable jar file.
-To turn off assertion checking, change the line in the project.clj file that controls assertion checking to false.
+To turn off this assertion checking, change the line in the project.clj file that controls assertion checking to false.

 ```